 Note: The story told in your burndown chart is only as reliable as the underlying data.
-The owners of individual task artifacts can help keep the burndown chart accurate by regularly updating their remaining effort figures.
+The owners of individual task artifacts can help keep the burndown chart accurate by regularly updating their remaining effort and story point values.

 What can I learn from a capacity chart?